Edison Azcona: El Paso Locomotive (loan)

+Las Vegas Lights (loan)

+On 19 February 2024, Azcona joined USL Championship side Las Vegas Lights for their 2024 season, with Las Vegas holding the option to make the deal permanent on 1 July 2024.
+The deal was made permanent on 9 July 2024.

+Las Vegas Lights

+On 9 July 2024, Las Vegas exercised their purchase option on Azcona's loan agreement.
+The permanent transfer was the largest transaction fee in the club's history.

 International career

 On 28 October 2020, Azcona was called up by the senior Dominican Republic national football team.
 He made his international debut on 19 January 2021, as a starter in a 0–1 home friendly loss to Puerto Rico.
 On 25 January 2021, Azcona also started in the 0–0 home friendly against Serbia.

 In March 2021, Azcona was named to the Dominican Republic squad for the 2020 CONCACAF Men's Olympic Qualifying Championship.
 He scored the only goal of the tournament for his country as they bowed out in the group stage.

 In November 2021, he was named to the U-20 side for the 2022 CONCACAF U-20 Championship qualifying tournament in Santo Domingo.
 In the opening match of the tournament, Azcona scored the final goal in a 6–0 victory over Anguilla.
-In the final match against Saint Lucia, Azcona scored the goal that gave the Dominican Republic a 2–2 draw with Saint Lucia and a spot in next year’s 2022 Concacaf Men’s Under-20 Championship.
+In the final match against Saint Lucia, Azcona scored the goal that gave the Dominican Republic a 2–2 draw with Saint Lucia and a spot in next year's 2022 Concacaf Men's Under-20 Championship.
 Azcona's decisive goal in the 90+4 minute, allowed the Dominican Republic to accumulate 10 points and finish as Group B's leader, giving the host country the ticket to the next round.